zimo-gu/islandscorp/README.md

-# BloxStreet Support
+# Islands Corporation Support

-This repository holds the source of the BloxStreet support website.
+This repository holds the source of the IC support website.

 ## Contributing?
 When contributing, ensure that you keep the style consistent with the other pages of the website.